 When the Board is in session, the members shall maintain order and decorum and no member, by conversation or otherwise, may delay or interrupt the proceedings of the peace of the Board.
 No one shall disturb any members while speaking or refuse to obey the order of the Board or President, except as provided by the By-laws.
-Any person making personal attacks or becomes boisterous as to disrupt a meeting while addressing the Board shall be warned by the President.
-If the warned person does not cease the disruption they may be removed from the meeting, unless permission to continue is granted by a majority vote of the Board.
+Any person making personal attacks or becoming boisterous so as to disrupt a meeting while addressing the Board shall be warned by the President or chairperson.
+If the warned person does not cease the disruption they may be removed from the meeting.

 Board Resolution and Ordinances